NeuroTechX/ntx_slack_archive/studentclubs.md

 >
 If this sounds like something youd be interested in, please contact me on Slack or at <mailto:benjamindeleener@neurotechx.com|benjamindeleener@neurotechx.com> (these are volunteer positions)

+6/7/2017 11:51 PM

+ **sayan_faraz** :

+ >has anyone used the Push the World impl of OpenBCI software? how is it? is it responsive and all?